researchgraph/Crosswalks/orcid.org/README.md

-# The Crosswalk between ORCID JSON and Research Graph Metamodel
+# Crosswalk from ORCID JSON/XML to Research Graph metamodel in CSV

 The current crosswalk is updated for ORCID version 2.0 Schema.

+* json-to-csv.sh: convert ORCID JSON to CSV
+* xml-to-csv-summaries.py: convert ORCID XML Summaries to CSV.
+There are researcher records.
+* xml-to-csv-activties.py: convert ORCID XML Actvities to CSV.
+There are publication/data records.

 The old crosswalks are kept for future reference in the Archive folder.